 Apparently I missed him in the “hand-off” area and had to circle back.

-arm pump only subsided late in the day.
+the arm pump only subsided late in the day.
 The fancy clutch

-lever/perch I had installed didn’t do much to alleviate my sore forearms, even though
+lever/perch I had installed didn’t do much to alleviate my sore

-each lap, Jim would take over and return about 17 minutes
+finished each lap, Jim would take over and return about 17 minutes

 later, like clockwork.
-We had no idea where we were in the standings, nor did we
+We had no idea where we were in the standings,

-pack.
-Yarnell took the title of Champion Iron Man, winning the class after
+around mid-pack.
+Yarnell took the title of Champion Iron Man, winning

 White City, Illinois